kaleabbyh/sdk/README.md

-# SDK

 Here is a simple Go package that includes a simple function.
 This package demonstrates how to create and publish a Go module on GitHub.

 ## Steps to create and publish your own go package

-If you'd like to set up a similar project, follow these steps:
+If you'd like to set up, you can follow these steps:

 1. **Create a GitHub Repository**
    Create a new repository on GitHub:

    Repository URL: `https://github.com/username/repo-name`